 The Device Flow is described in more detail in OAuth for Browserless and Input-Constrained Devices.

-These specs are used to facilitate authentication and session management, neither of which are part of the core OAuth spec.
+These specs are used to provide applications with a user’s identity, which is not provided by the core OAuth spec.

 Since the OAuth framework only describes an authorization method and does not provide any details about the user, OpenID Connect fills this gap by describing an authentication and session management mechanism.